Singapore life = game of numbers?!?!

 - GDPs, GNPs, percentages and rates, for those in the civil service.

 - Money!
-The incessant game of juggling numbers to ensure you do not, remotely, go near zero.
-Probably the hardest challenge.
+The incessant game of juggling numbers to ensure you do not, remotely, toe near zero.
+Probably the hardest game of numbers.

 - Savings!
 What figure i.e. number to commit to each month.
-What magical amount to hit before you even consider that car, or that house.
+What magical amount to hit before you even consider a car, or a house.

 - Kids!
-What number to have to milk the most out of government subsidies.
-What number not to have so as not to risk bankruptcy.
+What number to have so as to milk the most out of government subsidies?
+What number not to have so as to avoid bankruptcy.

 - Limits!
-How many times you can sell your public housing lease before all subsidies are cut-off.
+How many times you can sell your HDB flat before all subsidies are cut-off.
 How many demerit points before your driving license is suspended.
 That sort of thing.

-- Not all companies practice this.
-But for those in companies that do, it’s one endless battle to move up the grades, usually denoted by some form of numbers.
+- Not all companies practice this, but for those in companies that do, it’s one endless battle to progress up the grades.
+Grades usually denoted by some form of numeric system.
+(E1, E2, etc)

 - Rinse and repeat the whole section on schools, for those with kids.

 - Tax calculations.
-If you need to care about this, you know what I’m talking about.
+If you need to be careful about this, you know what I’m talking about.

-- Compulsory medical insurances and all related minimum sums, premiums, etc. Nowadays labelled with so many beautiful sounding portmanteaus.
+- Compulsory medical insurances and all related minimum sums, premiums, etc. Nowadays labelled with so many beautiful sounding portmanteaus in Singapore.

 - The age, the number, the golden figure!
-The year when you can withdraw your compulsory savings, when you can proudly retire from work, or face questionable dismissal by your employer.
+The year when you can withdraw your CPF savings.
+When you can proudly retire from work.
+Or when you might face questionable dismissal by your employer.

 - The number of years left before your insurance savings plan pays you back.